Mchl/simplexnoisemapgenerator/README.md

 This is an excersise in procedurally generating heightmaps.
 [Leaflet](http://leafletjs.com/) is used to display the results on a webpage.

-At this moment it is using two instances of simplex noise at different frequencies.
-I plan for adding some more feauters like biomes, rivers, maybe some man-made features.
+At this moment it is using two instances of simplex noise at different frequencies to generate heightmap.
+Biomes are calculated using elevation above sea level and rainfall value generated from another instance of simplex noise

 ## Installation